core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 ## Proxy Operation ## {#sec-proxy}

+This section defines how proxies operate in a group communication scenario.
+In particular, {{sec-proxy-forward}} defines operations of forward-proxies, {{sec-proxy-forward}} defines operations of reverse-proxies, and {{sec-proxy-caching}} defines operations of proxies that employ a cache for responses to group requests.

+### Forward-Proxies ### {#sec-proxy-forward}

 CoAP enables a client to request a forward-proxy to process a CoAP request on its behalf, as described in Section 5.7.2 and 8.2.2 of {{RFC7252}}.
 For this purpose, the client specifies either the request group URI as a string in the Proxy-URI option or it uses the Proxy-Scheme option with the group URI constructed from the usual Uri-* options.
 The forward-proxy then resolves the group URI to a destination CoAP group, multicasts the CoAP request, receives the responses and forwards all the individual (unicast) responses back to the client.

 However, there are certain issues and limitations with this approach: